gucascau/uroplaque-uti/README.md

 # Essential role for the urothelial plaque in Gram-negative urinary tract infections

 ## Introduction
-Urothelial plaques are produced by bladder superficial urothelium cells and are composed of uroplakin proteins, including Upk1b.
+Urothelial plaques are specialized uroplakin-rich membrane structures assembled on the apical surface of superficial bladder urothelial, or umbrella, cells.
 These plaques interact with UPEC type I fimbriae and are thought to contribute to bacterial attachment and invasion.
 To evaluate the role of the plaque in infection-associated host responses, this study used *Upk1b* knockout mice as a model of disrupted urothelial plaque function.
 Following UPEC inoculation, Upk1b KO mice exhibited reduced bacterial burden, impaired urothelial invasion, and absent intracellular bacterial communities, compared to wild-type hosts.
 <img src="figs/Fig1.png" width="1500"/>

 ## Description